FOREX-Euro back on front foot after data wobbles

 LONDON, May 1 (Reuters) - The euro inched higher on Thursday having ridden out two days of worse than expected news on euro zone inflation and the U.S. economy that have not fundamentally altered perceptions of the policy outlook in either.

-In a day thinned out by public holidays in Asia and Europe, sterling also traded strongly, rising to an almost 5-year high of $1.6921 after a survey of manufacturing sector purchasing managers came in stronger than expected.

-The euro’s continued strength in the face of a steady reining in of U.S. monetary policy stimulus and expectations the European Central Bank would be forced at some stage to do the opposite has become one of this year’s dominant trends.
+This year’s dominant trend on major currency markets is the euro’s continued strength in the face of a steady reining in of U.S. monetary policy stimulus and expectations the European Central Bank would be forced at some stage to do the opposite.

 A number of analysts had predicted low euro zone inflation on Wednesday, following lower than forecast figures out of Germany a day earlier, might be enough to turn the single currency significantly weaker.

-But instead it bounced back robustly and was up another 0.2 percent on Thursday at $1.3888.
+But instead it bounced back robustly and was up another 0.2 percent on Thursday at $1.3888 in a session thinned out by public holidays across Asia and Europe.

 “I thought yesterday we might have the ingredients for some more decisive weakness but it just did not materialise,” said Daragh Maher, strategist with HSBC in London.